erumshabir/project/README.md

 6. Write "git push heroku master" for deployment

 7. When it done write "heroku open" it will open app on your browser.

+You can share your app url with others